 Your workspace will be accessible at http://localhost:3000

-Rocket.Chat's default Docker Compose configuration includes Traefik, an optional reverse proxy that can automatically generate and manage free TLS/SSL certificates from Let's Encrypt.
+For a publicly accessible and secure deployment, configure HTTPS using a domain name.
+Rocket.Chat's default configuration leverages Traefik, a reverse proxy that can automatically manage and generate free TLS/SSL certificates from Let's Encrypt.

 file: